aldertzomer/RFPlasmid/README.md

 Only if you are a system administrator and you know what you are doing.
 ```
 $ sudo pip3 install rfplasmid
-$ sudo rfplasmid # Should install the databases as well provided all requirements are met
+$ sudo rfplasmid --initialize # Should install the databases as well provided all requirements are met
+$ rfplasmid
 ```

 Requirements if you want to install the requirements systemwide.
 Let your system administrator do this.